Meet Our Team

 Board Treasurer

-Sarah Cline PytalskiSarah Cline Pytalski has more than a decade of experience in rural community advocacy with a strong background in research and writing, project management, evaluation and strategic communications.
-She works at Burness, where she supports the Robert Wood Johnson Foundation and its rural, data, and community power-building initiatives.
-Sarah previously served as Policy Research & Evaluation Manager at the National Congress of American Indians and as Policy Program Manager for Rural Dynamics, Inc. She has a Master of Public Policy from Oregon State University.
+Sarah Pytalski has more than a decade of experience in rural community advocacy with a background in research and writing, project management, evaluation and strategic communications.
+She works at The Ford Family Foundation, where she supports rural research and evaluation, policy advocacy and communications.
+Sarah returned to the Umpqua Valley after 7 years in Washington, DC — first working for the National Congress of American Indians, then for Burness.
+She has a Master of Public Policy from Oregon State University.

 Board Secretary